 WHEN TO VISIT AL MADAM GHOST TOWN

 What is the best time to visit Dubai in general and Al Madam Ghost Town in particular?
 We visited at the beginning of March when the weather is Dubai is very pleasant (around 22 deg during the day).
 Yet, it felt surprisingly hot.
 I was wearing open sandals and the sand was burning my feet.
-You also need to go up and down some mini sand dunes to visit the different houses, and the effort will warm you up.
+You also need to go up and down some mini sand dunes to visit the different houses, and the effort will make you hot rapidly.

 To enjoy your time there, I suggest visiting between October and March.
 If you decide to go later, I recommend wearing some closed shoes and a hat and bring some water as well.